mkingsnorth/conform_object_docs/docs/troubleshooting.rst

     Example of a bad boolean cutter because Conform operation is not :ref:`applied<Apply>`.

-If trying to use the conformed object as a boolean cutter on the target object,  use the :ref:`Apply Conform  Object<Apply>` operation first which will apply all the modifiers - otherwise, Blender will go into a loop where it is trying to use the object to cut, but then the source object itself is trying to deform to the cut shape.
+If trying to use the conformed object as a boolean cutter on the Target Object,  use the :ref:`Apply Conform  Object<Apply>` operation first which will apply all the modifiers - otherwise, Blender will go into a loop where it is trying to use the object to cut, but then the Source Object itself is trying to deform to the cut shape.

 .. figure:: images/boolean_cutter.jpg
-    :alt: Remember to Apply the Conform Object operation to the source object before using as a boolean cutter.
+    :alt: Remember to Apply the Conform Object operation to the Source Object before using as a boolean cutter.

-    Remember to :ref:`apply<Apply>` the Conform Object operation to the source object before using as a boolean cutter.
+    Remember to :ref:`apply<Apply>` the Conform Object operation to the Source Object before using as a boolean cutter.

 ====================================================================